Donna enjoys using her arts background to create fun craft projects with a special focus on using repurposed or handy household materials.

-I built my topiary with three pumpkins, but you can also use only two pumpkins if you choose.
-My topiary is about 7 inches across at its widest point and about 10 inches tall without the top decoration.
+I built my topiary with three pumpkins, but you can use only two if you choose.
+My topiary is about seven inches across at its widest point and about 10 inches tall without the top decoration.
 I've included my measurements below, but you can adjust them for your own project.

 Step 1.
 Cut out three circles of fabric, one for each of your pumpkins.
 My largest circle was 14 inches in diameter.
-The middle circle was 11 1/2 inches in diameter, and the smallest was 9 inches.
+The middle circle was 11 1/2 inches in diameter, and the smallest was nine inches.
 I just traced containers and plates from my kitchen to make my circles.

 There are a few materials to use for a stem for your pumpkin.
-You can use a dowel or stick, or a plastic stem that you remove from an artificial pumpkin.
+You can use a dowel or stick or a plastic stem that you remove from an artificial pumpkin.
 I made my own using twine.
-To make a twine stem:
+To make the twine stem:

-1. Cut 9 strands of twine, each 8 inches long.
+Step 1.
+Cut nine strands of twine, each eight inches long.

 Step 2.
 Holding all the strands together, tie a knot about 1 inch from the end.
 Your knot should be about the same size as the opening in your smallest pumpkin.
-Use more or less strands to adjust the size of your knot.
+Use more or fewer strands to adjust the size of your knot.

 You should start with your largest fabric pumpkin to build your stacked topiary.
 I decorated each of my pumpkins differently, but this is optional.

-4. To add more color and decoration, I cut 5 pieces of ribbon, each about 4 inches long (I trimmed them after my topiary was assembled).
+Step 4.
+To add more color and decoration, I cut five pieces of ribbon, each about four inches long (I trimmed them after my topiary was assembled).
 I glued these pieces around the edge of my pumpkin so that they hung down around the body.
 I made sure that the top end of my ribbon would tuck under the next pumpkin (see photo above).

-5. To decorate my center pumpkin, I cut out a few pumpkin leaves from some green felt using the template above.
-I made each leaf about 2 inches long.
+Step 5.
+To decorate my center pumpkin, I cut out a few pumpkin leaves from some green felt using the template above.
+I made each leaf about two inches long.

 If you find that your join between the pumpkins is messy, you can wrap some twine, yarn, or ribbon around each pumpkin base once your topiary is complete.
 This will hide any glue or mess.

-9. To decorate my top pumpkin, I cut nine of pieces of thin ribbon to place around the edge of my opening.
-Each of these pieces of ribbon was about 3 1/2 inches long (I trimmed them once my topiary was assembled).
-I hot glued these pieces in place, letting the top end cover some of the opening as I needed to fill in some space.
+Step 9.
+To decorate my top pumpkin, I cut nine pieces of thin ribbon to place around the edge of my opening.
+Each of these pieces of ribbon was about three and a half inches long (I trimmed them once my topiary was assembled).
+I hot glued these pieces in place, letting the top end cover some of the openings as I needed to fill in some space.

-10. Then I cut 8 pieces of another ribbon into 5 inch lengths.
+Step 10.
+Then I cut eight pieces of another ribbon into 5-inch lengths.
 With each piece of ribbon, I glued the two ends together to make a teardrop-shaped loop.

 © 2019 Donna Herron